Paul-Panther/Paul-Panther/README.md

 - Hi, I’m Paul
 - I’m interested in Videogames and their design, but also Webdevelopment
-- I’m trying to learn about all different fields of SE
+- I’m trying to learn about all different fields of CS
 - I’m currently learning C++ and JS

 <!---